khauta/github-as-a-database/README.md

 # WIP, pre-release
 github-as-a-database

-Use Github repo as unstructured data storage.
+The goal of the project is to use Github repos as unstructured data storage for rapid prototyping (and it's free).